JmKopecky/Condelu_Meals/README.md

 TODO:
 * Add design process overview to references?
 Odd request but ok.
-* Search functionality (Make an overlay on menu that shows each item as a tile (possibly with image), ranked by match to search term)
 * MORE ANIMATIONS YEAHH!!!!!!
 "More dynamic visual elements could elevate engagement"
 * Optimize load times
 * Provide documentation on coding techniques and software used.
 Document design choices and coding decisions for evaluation.